inbo/n2khab-monitoring/git_workflow.md

 This may be necessary to ensure a smooth merge of your branch to the base branch later on.

 - The easiest way is `git pull origin <base>` while having your feature branch checked out.
-- If you also wish to update your local base branch in this process, you can first `git switch <base>` followed by `git pull`, then switch back to `git switch <feature>` and merge the base branch into the feature branch with `git merge --no-ff <base>`.
+- If you also wish to update your local base branch in this process, you can first run `git switch <base>` followed by `git pull`, then switch back to `git switch <feature>` and merge the base branch into the feature branch with `git merge --no-ff <base>`.

-If any merge conflicts arise at this stage, resolve them in your own branch.
+If any merge conflicts arise at this stage (see also the output of `git status`), resolve them in your own branch.
-To do this, first fix the files with conflicts, then stage them `git add` and conclude the merge commit with `git commit`.
+To do this, first fix the files with conflicts, then stage them with `git add` and conclude the merge commit with `git commit`.
+These steps are also explained in the feedback Git gives you (as usual).

 ## Merging via pull request versus locally merging